Bachelor of Science in Elementary and Special Education

 - Methods courses are kept small by design; students have multiple opportunities to practice teaching skills during the semester.

-The elementary education major at Saint Joseph’s College is a Maine-approved program comprised of liberal studies, education methodology, and a continuum of field experiences.
+The elementary education and special education major at Saint Joseph’s College is a Maine-approved program comprised of liberal studies, education methodology, and a continuum of field experiences.